 In his 2017 book Irresistible, behavioural psychologist Adam Alter describes a mini-experiment he conducted on himself.
 He estimated the number of times he accessed his phone daily, and the total amount of time he spent on it every 24 hours.
 He then installed an app, Moment for iPhone, which measured his behaviour.
 His estimate was that he picked up his phone 10 times a day and spent about one hour on it; the reality was 40 times and three hours.
 And he was way below the average.
 (Try it yourself with Moment or MyAddictometer for Android.
 If you’re brave enough.)
-That was just four years ago, and already the numbers seem laughably small.
+That was fairly not that long ago, and already the numbers seem laughably small.

-Smartphones barely existed 15 years ago, and users spent an average of 18 minutes per day on their phones in 2008, so this is an extraordinarily rapid behavioural change.
+Smartphones started to make their presence felt at around the turn of the century, and users spent an average of 18 minutes per day on their phones in 2008, so this is an extraordinarily rapid behavioural change.
 What are its implications for learning?

 It’s interesting to trace the trends.
 In 2014/5 the team at Clarity put a lot of resources into researching how students use different devices for learning.
 Broadly, we found resistance to watching video on mobile, a preference for working with longer texts (both for reading and writing) on laptops and desktops, and an enthusiasm for microlearning on smartphones.
 This included pre-learning vocab with games.
 A brief overview can be found here.

 But it seems the tide has turned swiftly against these conclusions.